alphagov/content-store/doc/document_format.md

 # Document format

-Documents in the content store are represented by a set of fields.
-Many of these fields are the same in all contexts, but some vary or are only present in some situations.
-There are three contexts distinguished in this document:
+A document consists of a set key/value pairs.
+Different key/value pairs are present or required, depending on the context.
+The three contexts are:

  - storing: Documents being sent to the content store.
  - retrieving: Documents being retrieved from the content store.